AlibabaCloudDocs/arms/intl.en-US/API reference/Browser monitoring/SetRetcodeShareStatus.md

 # SetRetcodeShareStatus

-Sets the sharing switch at the browser monitoring site.
+Turns on or off the logon-free sharing switch for an application monitored by Browser Monitoring.

 ## Debugging